Welcome to Percona Live!

 * Depends if you have transformations or complex schema.

 As modern organizations have rapidly embraced containers in recent years, stateful applications like databases have proven tougher to transition into this brave new world than other workloads.
-When persistent state is involved, more is required both of the container orchestration system and of the stateful application itself to ensure the durability and availability of the data.
+When a persistent state is involved, more is required both of the container orchestration system and of the stateful application itself to ensure the durability and availability of the data.

 This talk will walk through my experiences trying to reliably run CockroachDB, the open source distributed SQL database, on Kubernetes, optimize its performance, and help others do the same in their heterogeneous environments.
 We'll look at what kinds of stateful applications can most easily be run in containers, which Kubernetes features and usage patterns are most helpful for running them, and many, many pitfalls I encountered along the way.
 Finally, we'll ponder what's missing and what the future may hold for running databases in containers.